Pennyw0rth/NetExec/README.md

 🚩 This is the open source repository of NetExec maintained by a community of passionate people
 # NetExec - The Network Execution Tool

 This project was initially created in 2015 by @byt3bl33d3r, known as CrackMapExec.
 In 2019 @mpgn_x64 started maintaining the project for the next 4 years, adding a lot of great tools and features.
-In september 2023 he retired from maintaining the project.
+In September 2023 he retired from maintaining the project.

+Along with many other contributers, we (NeffIsBack, Marshall-Hallenbeck, and zblurx) developed new features, bugfixes, and helped maintain the original project CrackMapExec.
+During this time, with both a private and public repository, community contributions were not easily merged into the project.
+The 6-8 month discrepancy between the code bases caused many development issues and heavily reduced community-driven development.
-Like many other contributer we (NeffIsBack, Marshall-Hallenbeck and zblurx) started working on new features, bugfixes and helped maintaining The original project CrackMapExec.
-With the end of mpgn's maintainer role, we decided to maintain the project together as an fully free and open source project under the new name **NetExec** 🚀
+With the end of mpgn's maintainer role, we (the remaining most active contributors) decided to maintain the project together as a fully free and open source project under the new name **NetExec** 🚀
+Going forward, our intent is to maintain a community-driven and maintained project with regular updates for everyone to use.

 <p align="center">
   <!-- placeholder for nxc logo-->